 Bury the wrapped potato in hot coals, or place it on a hot rock near the flames so the edge of the fire reaches it.
 Another option is to cook the potatoes on a wire rack hanging above the flames.

-Bake the potato on the flame for about 30 to 35 minutes.
-Carefully remove the potato from the fire, using oven mitts.
+Bake the potato in the fire for about 30 to 35 minutes.
+Then, carefully remove the potato from the fire using oven mitts.